OctaiPipe/datasets/images/iNaturalist2021/readme.md

 So there are 13 phylums, 51 classes, 1103 families, which are likely to be the most useful to us.
 This allows us to reduce the umber of "classes" without having to exclude any images.

 ## Metadata available
 The raw metadata is stored in the json files, and has been processed into several csv files for our own convenience.
+All files can be found in the blob storage (see below how to access)
 From the original dataset, I have renamed several columns, for our ease of understanding.
 I renamed "name" as "species", to make it clear the name is the species name, and "rights_holder" as "user".

 The table in training_image_info.csv contains one row per image, and contains the following columns: image_id, user, width, height, file_name, phylum, class, order, species